Plymouth College has an extensive list of different subject options for the Sixth Form pupils to select when choosing their subjects.

 It is our custom to tailor the course to the pupils’ interests.
 In the recent past, the course has looked like this:

 Drama and Poetry pre-1900: This is a two and a half hour examination.
 It is closed book which means pupils must learn the quotations and critical comments for their exam.
-The texts we commonly consider are Shakespeare’s Hamlet; Ibsen’s A Doll’s House and The Collected Poems of Rossetti.
+The texts we commonly consider are Shakespeare’s The Tempest; Webster’s The Duchess of Malfi and The Collected Poems of Samuel Taylor Coleridge.

 Comparative and Contextual Study: Another two and a half hour exam, this paper requires pupils to demonstrate their expertise in a particular genre.
-For the past three years, pupils have chosen the Gothic (Frankenstein and Dracula).
-Other options include Dystopia and American Literature.
+For the past two years, pupils have chosen Dystopia (1984 and The Handmaid’s Tale).
+Other options include The Gothic and American Literature.

 Coursework: Pupils must produce two tasks worth 20% of the overall marks.
 The first task is a close analysis of a passage from a text.
 The second is a comparative essay wherein pupils showcase their knowledge of both texts and their contexts.
 We like to allow for personal choice and interest.
-Previously pupils have studied The History Boys, Lord of the Rings, Beowulf or The History Boys, Birdsong, WW1 Poetry.
+Previously pupils have studied The Power, The Crucible, Lord of the Rings, Beowulf or The History Boys, Birdsong, WW1 Poetry.

 Literature pupils leave with an ability to analyse forensically and argue convincingly –key portable skills in the modern marketplace.
 Indeed, English Literature A Level is considered a facilitating qualification, one which opens many doors of opportunity post 18.